Theethat-Thamwasin/TFM/Terms of Service.md

 Description of Service
 TFM is a text-to-speech (TTS) bot for Discord created by Creator.
 TFM provides various functions, including:

-!s <text>: Speak text with automatic language detection (English/Thai)
+/s <text>: Speak text with automatic language detection (English/Thai)

-!f <lang_code> <text>: Force speak using the specified language
+/f <lang_code> <text>: Force speak using the specified language

-!t <lang_code> <text>: Translate then speak the text
+/t <lang_code> <text>: Translate then speak the text

-!j: Join your voice channel and display an interactive menu
+/j: Join your voice channel and display an interactive menu

-!l: Leave the voice channel
+/l: Leave the voice channel

-!stp: Stop the current speech
+/stp: Stop the current speech

-!cq: Clear the speech queue
+/cq: Clear the speech queue

-!q: Show the current speech queue
+/q: Show the current speech queue

-!langs: List all supported languages
+/langs: List all supported languages

-!h: Display help information
+/h: Display help information

 Additionally, TFM greets users with:
 "Hi there!
 I'm a TTS bot that can speak your text in various languages.
 Enjoy using me!"